avohq/android-analytics-debugger/README.md

     protected void onStart() {
         super.onStart();

-        debuggerManager.showDebugger(this, DebuggerMode.bar); // Can also be DebuggerMode.bubble
+        debugger.showDebugger(this, DebuggerMode.bar); // Can also be DebuggerMode.bubble
     }
 ```